Pergola Planting - Hanging Baskets

 Copyright image: A hanging basket with purple petunias, blue bacopa and nepeta.

-The reservoir in the self-watering hanging baskets lasted about three days, when very hot, and four, when cooler.
+This amazing display used a self-watering hanging basket.
+The reservoir lasted about three days, when very hot, and four, when cooler.

 All plants prefer to be watered from underneath, so when the wick in a self-watering container sucks water into the compost it keeps it evenly watered all the time, the plants thrive - and with less effort on my part, that's for sure!

-That's the secret of keeping a good hanging basket: even watering with regular feeding.
-Put some slow release feed in your compost when planting and then use a liquid feed regularly through the flowering season.
+That's the secret of keeping a good hanging basket is even watering with regular feeding.
+Put some slow release feed in your compost when planting and then use a liquid feed regularly through the flowering season: at least once a week.

 If you use traditional hanging baskets and they dry out, as an emergency remedy, try putting a handful of ice on top of the compost and let it melt in.
 It's very difficult to rehydrate compost once it's dry, and this means the water soaks in slowly.
 Otherwise, take the basket down and stand in a bucket of water, letting the compost and roots have a long soak from underneath.